m00qek/snes-game-patch-template/docs/template/making-game-available-to-ci.md

 4. Go to your [Dropbox file vault][files]
    - 4.1) Enter the folder `Apps`
-   - 4.2) Enter the folder with the same name as the app you just created
+   - 4.2) Enter the folder with the same name you used in `1.3`
    - 4.3) Upload you backup ROM.
 It is essential that the name of the file is the same as you configured in the variable `GAME` in the [Makefile][makefile] plus the extension `.sfc`.
 For example, if the `GAME`